June 18, 2016

-New Orleans—Gregory L. Erny, AIA, NCARB, of Reno, NV, was elected second vice president of the National Council of Architectural Registration Boards (NCARB) at its 96th Annual Business Meeting.
+Seattle, WA—Gregory L. Erny, NCARB, AIA, of Reno, NV, was elected first vice president/president-elect of the National Council of Architectural Registration Boards (NCARB) at its 97th Annual Business Meeting.
+By virtue of his election, Erny will become NCARB president in July 2017.

-First appointed to the Nevada Board of Architecture, Interior Design, and Residential Design in 1996 by then-Governor Robert Miller, Erny has served on numerous Council committees, including several related to the Architect Registration Examination® (ARE®), the multi-division test developed by NCARB that is taken by all candidates seeking architectural registration in the United States.
+Erny was first appointed to the Nevada Board of Architecture, Interior Design, and Residential Design in 1996 by then-Governor Robert Miller, serving as chair from 2011-2013.
+A dedicated NCARB volunteer since 1998, the Nevada architect has served on numerous committees—including several related to the development of the Architect Registration Examination® (ARE®), the national exam used to test a licensure candidate’s knowledge and skills.
 He has also been a valuable member of the Professional Conduct, Procedures and Documents, and Professional Development committees.

-In 1981 Erny became licensed to practice architecture in Nevada, and in 1983 opened his own practice, Architects + LLC, where he continues to serve as president.
-He has served on the Nevada Board since 1996, and served as chair twice.
-Erny is an active member of the American Institute of Architects (AIA), having served as president of AIA Northern Nevada and AIA Nevada and currently serving on the AIA Northern Nevada Scholarship Committee.
-He is also a commissioner for the City of Reno’s Historic Resources Commission, and a vice president on the Board of Directors of the Nevada Area Council of the Boy Scouts of America.
+Just two years after earning a license in Nevada, Erny opened his own practice, Architects + LLC, in 1983.
+He continues to serve as president of his firm and remains an active member of the Nevada Board.
+Erny is also a member of the American Institute of Architects (AIA), having served as president of AIA Northern Nevada and AIA Nevada, and as a current member of the AIA Northern Nevada Scholarship Committee.
+He remains heavily involved in his community, acting as a commissioner for the City of Reno’s Historic Resources Commission, chairman of the Bailey Charter Elementary School Board, and the Nevada Area Council Director for the Boy Scouts of America.

-Erny graduated from Ball State University, with both a Bachelor of Environmental Design and a Bachelor of Architecture.
-He holds the NCARB Certificate for national reciprocity and is currently licensed in Nevada and California.
+Erny graduated from Ball State University with both a Bachelor of Environmental Design and a Bachelor of Architecture.
+He has been an NCARB Certificate holder since 1998 and is currently licensed in Nevada and California.

 The National Council of Architectural Registration Boards’ membership is made up of the architectural registration boards of all 50 states as well as those of the District of Columbia, Puerto Rico, Guam, and the U.S. Virgin Islands.
 NCARB assists its member registration boards in carrying out their duties and provides a certification program for individual architects.